Mieron-HH/alx-system_engineering-devops/0x00-shell_basics/README.md

 >>> 102-tree
 	=> mkdir -p welcome/to/school
 	- creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory

+>>> 103-commas
+	=> ls -amp
+	- lists all the files and directories of the current directory, separated by commas (,)